WendysBaconator423/rock_paper_scissors/README.md

 this is a rock paper scissors game i am coding.
-It is going to be played entirly in the console, i am making it in order to introduce myself to javascript and learn and apply the basics of it into a project.
+It is going to be played entirely in the console, i am making it in order to introduce myself to javascript and learn and apply the basics of it into a project.